yashbudd/AI-Nah/README.md

   into a WebGL backend for image-based detections in the browser.
 - 🤖 AI chat: `src/lib/gemini.ts` wraps `@google/genai` to produce trail-safety responses.
 Add a Gemini API key to enable live chat.
+- � Text-to-speech: `src/app/api/tts/route.ts` uses ElevenLabs API to convert AI responses to natural speech.
+  Users can click the speaker button next to assistant messages to hear them spoken aloud.
-- 🗺️ Hazard database: MongoDB is used via `src/lib/mongodb.ts`.
+- �🗺️ Hazard database: MongoDB is used via `src/lib/mongodb.ts`.
 Hazard documents include `latitude`, `longitude`, `type`, `confidence`, `source`, and `description`.
 - 🛣️ Adaptive routing: `src/app/api/routes/route.ts` builds a cost grid (cells ~8 m by default) and runs an A* search on an 8-connected grid.
 Hazards are smeared into the grid as additive penalties (based on type,